sansin5982/Statistics-with-R/Correlation.md

     ## data:  mydata$age
     ## W = 0.99077, p-value = 0.9977

-p value is 0.9977 which is greater than 0.05.
+The p-value is 0.9977, which is greater than 0.05.
 Hence, null hypothesis is true

     # Shapiro-Wilk normality test for wt
     shapiro.test(mydata$cholesterol)